 The significant level of expected coal plant retirements over the next five years, largely as a result of state and federal regulatory actions but also reflecting economic factors and coal availability, will also have an effect on overall reserve margins and on locational resource adequacy.
 There is the potential for additional RMR units that PJM requires to remain in service for reliability reasons after the units' target retirement date.
 PJM's RMR tariff is badly flawed and needs immediate reform.
 Among many flaws, the RMR tariff is interpreted by many RMR generation owners to permit the recovery from customers of investment costs associated with assets that had previously been written off on the owners' books.
-RMR units are intended to be a short term, non market solution to a reliability problem.
+RMR units are intended to be a short term, nonmarket solution to a reliability problem.
 But the need for an RMR solution suggests that the locational capacity market signals are not effective because they cannot incorporate the retirement before it is announced.
-Known retirements for regulatory reasons should be identified in advance and excluded from the forward capacity markets following retirement dates.
+Known retirements for regulatory reasons should be identified in advance and excluded from the forward capacity markets following desired retirement dates.
+More granular locational capacity market price signals are needed to provide appropriate incentives for entry to replace retiring units.
 PJM's CETO/CETL analysis should be reviewed in order to ensure that it is correctly reflecting locational reliability requirements and resources.
 PJM should do transmission planning to ensure that the transmission system will be adequate to ensure reliability after the expected retirements and without RMRs.